 The objective of this paper is first to discuss and compare a "traditional" engineering approach with an "innovation" approach towards product development and second to combine these two approaches to new multi-scientific approach.
-An example of the ongoing implementation of a 'product realization centre' with a multiscientific approach will also be presented.
+An example of the ongoing implementation of a 'product realization centre' at Mälardalen University with a multiscientific approach will also be presented.